Beating the Harmonic lower bound for online bin packing: Introduction

 Like Seiden~\cite{Seiden02} and many other authors~\cite{Ullman71,LeeLee85,RaBrLL89}, we use weighting functions to analyze the competitive ratio of our algorithm.
 A weighting function defines a weight for each item, depending on its type (and mark, in our case).
 By analyzing these, Seiden ended up with a set of mathematical programs that upper bounded the competitive ratio of {\SuperH} algorithms.
 These represented a kind of knapsack problems where each item has two different weights.
 Seiden used heuristics to solve these problems in reasonable time.

 We instead split each mathematical program into two standard linear programs, and we add new constraints limiting how many critical bins there can be in the optimal solution, which can be deduced from the marks of the items.
 We solve the linear programs by creating a separation oracle for the dual, which solves a standard knapsack problem (with just one weight per item), making the results much easier to verify.
+The final weighting function we find depends on the input but does not depend on the marks anymore.
+The two dual programs of each pair of linear programs are symmetric, so it is sufficient to give a solution for one of them.

 We implemented a computer program which quickly solves the knapsack problems and also does the other necessary work, including the automated setting of many parameters like item sizes and values $\redfrac_i$.
 As a result, our algorithm {\SonofH} requires far less manual settings than \Hpp.
-We provide a certificate and a verifier program, and we also output the set of knapsack problems directly to allow independent verification.
+We also provide a verifier program that checks the feasibility of these solutions; this verifier program should be easy to check by a reader.
+In addition, we also output the set of knapsack problems directly to allow independent verification.

 This approach can also be applied to the original {\SuperH} framework.
-Surprisingly, we find that the algorithm {\Hpp} is in fact \superhratio-competitive.
+Surprisingly, we find that the algorithm {\Hpp} is in fact \superhratio-competitive, using only one weighting function per input.
 A benefit of using our approach is that this result becomes more easily verifiable as well.
-Furthermore, we were able to improve and simplify the parameters of {\Hpp} to obtain a competitive ratio of {\newsuperhratio} within the {\SuperH} framework.
+Furthermore, we were able to improve and simplify the parameters of {\Hpp} to achieve a competitive ratio of {\newsuperhratio} within the {\SuperH} framework.

 Our second main contribution is a new lower bound for all algorithms of this kind.
 The fundamental property of all these algorithms is that they color a fixed fraction of all items red (for each type).
 We show that no such algorithm can be better than {\finallb}-competitive.
 Thus fundamentally different ideas will be needed to get much closer to the lower bound of 1.54037, which we believe is closer to the true competitive ratio of this problem.